Russel Cebekhulu: Parliamentary career

 In 2019, Cebekhulu stood for re-election at second on the IFP's KwaZulu-Natal regional list.
 He was re-elected at the election.
 He is currently a member of the Joint Standing Committee on Defence, the Portfolio Committee on Agriculture, Land Reform and Rural Development and the Portfolio Committee on Public Service and Administration, Performance Monitoring & Evaluation.
 He is also an alternate member of the Portfolio Committee on Defence and Military Veterans.

+Cebekhulu was re-elected to the National Assembly at the 2024 general election.